mlswg/mls-protocol/draft-ietf-mls-protocol.md

 following information to derive new epoch secrets:

 * The init secret from the previous epoch
-* The update secret for the current epoch
+* The commit secret for the current epoch
 * The GroupContext object for current epoch

 Given these inputs, the derivation of secrets for an epoch